OrchardCMS/OrchardDoc/Documentation/Feature-roadmap.markdown

 * New SSL module integrated into Core
   * Bertrand ([bertrandleroy](http://www.codeplex.com/site/users/view/bertrandleroy)) owns this contribution
+* Performance improvements
+  * Some indexes are added by default to the core tables
+  * New eager fetching filter in Orchard.Projections
 * Bug fixes

 ### Currently Implemented (Partially or in Full)